kkalass/analyzer_package_dependency_analyzis/README.md

 - **Resume Capability**: Interrupted operations can be resumed from where they left off
 - **Data Export**: CSV export functionality for further analysis
 - **Progress Tracking**: Real-time status monitoring of search and fetch operations
+- **Data Analysis**: Jupyter notebook for comprehensive analysis and visualization of collected data

 ## Architecture